 In Year 7, students are taught in their tutor groups.
-Early in the first term, tests will be carried out in core subjects (Maths, English and Science) to establish initial sets so that each child is given the best chance of success.
+Early in the first term, tests will be carried out in two of the core subjects (maths and English) to establish initial sets so that each child is given the best chance of success.
 All students will have the chance to move up a set if they are performing well and if there is room in the upper sets.
-All students in all sets are taught the same syllabus.
-The upper sets simply progress a little faster.
-At the end of the year, all students sit the same examinations.
+All students in all sets are taught the same syllabus; the upper sets simply progress a little faster.
+At the end of the year, all students will have been assessed in the same way.

-For all other subjects, students remain in their tutor groups.
+For all other subjects, students remain in their tutor groups

-In Years 8 and 9, students are streamed for the core subjects and languages (either Arabic or French).
+In Years 8 and 9, students continue to be streamed in maths and English.
 For all other subjects, students are taught in their tutor groups.
 At regular stages throughout the academic year, all subjects will carry out unit tests to ensure that learning is taking place.
+Due to regular testing in every subject, there is no formal school examination week at the end of the year in Key Stage 3.